The Only Class That Matters

 To have “class” means different things to different people.
 Some think it means having money.
 Others think it means being able to identify and procure expensive, hard to attain things.
 Another lot think it means appreciating obscure types of art or music.

 The key to the word’s meaning, however, always hinges on the concept of refinement or advancement.
 It means you lack it (class) until you mature into a certain understanding of the world.
-And with that in focus I’ve come upon my own definition of class.
+And with that in focus I’ve come upon my own definition of the word.

 The true sign of class is caring personally about the suffering of the poor, uneducated, and misfortunate.